Weronika Lizakowska: Senior career

 Competing for the Kościerzyna Student Sports Club, Remus Kościerzyna, she finished third at the Polish national championships in 2022 in the 10,000m.
 In February 2023, she finished third in the Polish indoor national championships in Ostrava, running a new personal best.
 Subsequently, she was selected for the Polish team to compete at the European Athletics Indoor Championships held in Istanbul.
 In August 2023, she finished fourth in the 1500 metres at the University Games, held in Chengdu, China.

 In October 2023, she finished thirteenth at the 2023 World Athletics Road Running Championships in Riga, running 4:37.04 in the mile road race.

 She competed in the 1500 metres at the 2024 Summer Olympics in Paris in August 2024, running personal best times in her heat and semi-final, without advancing to the final.

 She finished ninth in the 1500 metres in May 2025 at the 2025 Doha Diamond League.
+She represented Poland at the 2025 European Athletics Team Championships First Division in June 2025.
 In September 2025, she was a semi-finalist over 1500 metres at the 2025 World Championships in Tokyo, Japan.

+In August, she competed at the 2026 European Athletics Championships in Birmingham, England, placing ninth in the final of the 1500 metres.